Animal Nitrate

-"Animal Nitrate" is the third single by English rock band Suede, released through Nude Records on 22 February 1993 and later included on the band's debut album Suede.
+"Animal Nitrate" is the third single by English rock band Suede, released through Nude Records on 22 February 1993 and later included on the band's debut album, Suede (1993).
 It charted at No. 7 on the UK Singles Chart, making it the highest-charting single from the album.
 The song is the band's highest-charting single in Ireland and New Zealand, peaking at No. 11 in both countries.
 It also debuted and peaked at No. 21 in Sweden but stayed on the chart for only two weeks.
+The accompanying music video was directed by Pedro Romhanyi.

 Background

 Suede had received widespread media coverage in the year leading up to the release of the debut album in March 1993.
-"Animal Nitrate", released one month before the album was the third in a triptych of singles following on from the successful first two singles, "The Drowners" and "Metal Mickey".
+"Animal Nitrate", released one month before the album, was the third in a triptych of singles following on from the successful first two singles, "The Drowners" and "Metal Mickey".
 The song originated with its opening riff, written by guitarist Bernard Butler who was inspired "totally secretly" by "Smells Like Teen Spirit".
 According to Butler, he conceived this guitar part during rehearsal in early 1992 and presented it to singer Brett Anderson, who was slow to warm to it.

 The title of the song is a reference to the inhalant drug amyl nitrite, although Anderson has said it has more to do with other drugs like ecstasy and cocaine.
 He came up with the song's lyrical theme after going through a period where he said "drugs were taking the place of people."
 Chris Jones, reviewing Suede's debut album for the BBC, concurred: "Despite its punning title it’s a thrill-seeking slice of cynicism that perfectly summed up what it was like to be young and chemically imbalanced in the nation’s capital at the time."

 The original working title for the song was "Dixon", as Butler's guitar part during the chorus was inspired by the intro to popular BBC television series Dixon of Dock Green.
 The song was almost overlooked as a single.
 Initially, Anderson was convinced that the ballad "Sleeping Pills" would be the third single, but he was overruled by Nude Records owner Saul Galpern who insisted that "Nitrate" had the broader commercial appeal.
 Speaking to NME in 2013 on writing the song, Anderson said: "We were rehearsing it for months and months and Bernard kept asking me if I had any lyrics for it and I wanted something special to say over the top of what he’s written.
 I like the fact it’s a song about a dark, murky world that ended up in the Top 10."
-Indeed, Anderson had stated in the first Melody Maker cover story in April 1992 that his fantasy was to have written a top-ten UK single about "some bizarre sexual experience."
+Indeed, Anderson had stated in the first Melody Maker cover story in April 1992 that his fantasy was to have written a top-10 UK single about "some bizarre sexual experience."